Happy Healthy Hazelbrook

 South Side of Hazelbrook

 In the early days almost all of the activity in the village was on the Southside.
+Once the small new shopping center on the North side opened, Council prefered all activity to be over there and the small precinct languished for many years.
+It’s now bouncing back.

 Head over the Highway via the footbridge or through the tunnel opposite Oaklands Road and there are some interesting spots.
 In the old section of shops by the Station you will find the Parade Café, open 9 – 3.
 It’s small and popular with the locals to have coffee & light meals, without having to go into the sometimes chaotic surroundings of the Hazo Carpark.
 They also currently do a great take home meals service.